 Another reason we know Joseph, Mary, and baby Jesus were being well taken care of is that when the shepherds arrived soon after the birth of Jesus, they saw the young family and their new-born Messiah and then left.
 God’s people had waited thousands of years for this Messiah, and if the baby Messiah was not in good circumstances when the shepherds saw them, they would have immediately been confused, offended, and outraged, and taken the whole family back to their own homes.
 The fact that they left Joseph, Mary, and Jesus where they were shows they were satisfied that their Savior was being well taken care of.

+Furthermore, the phrase “no room in the inn,” which appears in many Bibles, is a mistranslation of the text.
 Joseph and Mary were not rejected by a local hotel that had its “no vacancy” sign turned on.
 The phrase “no room in the inn” is a mistranslation that continues to support a very serious misunderstanding about the birth of Christ.
 Two Greek words we must understand to properly interpret the biblical account are topos (#5117 τόπος; usually translated “room”), and kataluma (#2646 κατάλυμα; usually translated “inn”).

 The Bible says there was no “space” available for Joseph and Mary in the kataluma.
 What is the kataluma?
 It does not refer to a commercial lodge, or inn, but simply means a “lodging place” or “guestroom.”
 Bauer’s Greek-English Lexicon says of kataluma: “lodging place.
 The sense inn is possible in Luke 2:7, but in 10:34 Luke uses pandocheion, the more specific term for inn.
 Kataluma is therefore best understood here as lodging or guest-room.”
 To properly understand the birth narrative of Jesus Christ, it is vital that we understand that the normal Greek word for “inn” is pandocheion (#3829 πανδοχεῖον), and it refers to a public house for the reception of strangers (caravansary, khan, inn).
 Pandocheion was not only used by the Greeks, but was used as a loan-word for “inn” or a commercial lodging place in Hebrew, Arabic, Armenian, Coptic, and Turkish.
 Pandocheion is the word Luke uses in the parable of the Good Samaritan when he wanted to refer to a public inn (Luke 10:34).